 Like plenty of open-world RPGs, including CD Projekt Red’s own Witcher series, you will start out with little to no funds to splash around.
 If you know how you should be earning a decent wage right off the bat, those early hours when you’re at your most vulnerable will be much easier.
 In fact, aside from cash allowing you to purchase items and cosmetics, a few missions actually require you to have a surplus of eddies on hand to progress.
 That’s where our guide on how to make money fast comes into play.

-Speaking of breaking down junk, those components you are making and gathering can all be crafted into more useful, and valuable, items as you level up your skills in the crafting skill tree.
-Most stuff you can make early on won’t be worth a ton, but are better than the scraps you’d get for the low-value junk otherwise.
-It’s not going to get you rolling in the eddies but is a worthwhile revenue source if you’re already stocking up on junk and components anyway.
+Speaking of breaking down junk, those components you are making and gathering can all be crafted into more useful and valuable items as you level up your skills in the crafting skill tree.
+Most stuff you can make early on won’t be worth a ton but are better than the scraps you’d get for the low-value junk otherwise.
+It’s not going to get you rolling in the eddies, but it is a worthwhile revenue source if you’re already stocking up on junk and components anyway.

 Gun for Hire is another lucrative gig you should look into if you’re more into the aggressive and combat-focused aspects of life in Night City.
 As the name suggests, these gigs task you with hunting down a specific target in the city and taking them down, dead or alive.
 The target will always have backup, though, so be prepared for some resistance.
 However, all that extra protection just means more bodies for you to loot after the fact.